cmuchina3/nba-stats-1947-present-curated/README.md

 No structural modifications were made to these raw files.

-### /data/processed/
-Contains cleaned or curated versions of the dataset (if applicable).
-Any transformations are documented in `/docs/processing-notes.md`.

 ### /docs/data-dictionary.md
 Provides column-level definitions for key variables in the dataset, including:
 - Variable meanings